TheCre8r/WME-NCDOT-Reports/README.md

 v 2024.06.16
 - Fixed polylines to show above satellite and additional imagery layers

+v 2024.07.11
+- Polyline compatibility update with latest WME changes to layers

 ## Installation

 Install just like any other userscript by clicking this link: